A. E. Clouston: Second World War

 On the outbreak of the Second World War, Clouston was recalled to the RAF in the rank of flight lieutenant and was posted back to Farnborough to serve in the Experimental Section of the RAE as a test pilot with the rank of flight lieutenant.
 Although the unit operated some high speed fighters, it was forbidden to arm them, but Clouston reportedly on one occasion, shortly after the death of his brother, also a pilot in the RAF, over Dunkirk, chased an intruding German aircraft with the intention of ramming it.
 Unsuccessful, Clouston was grounded on his return by the commanding officer.
 Increasing Luftwaffe incursions led to orders to arm the fighters, and their pilots were authorised to fly patrols over the airfield in the event of detection of approaching German aircraft.
 Clouston, having resumed flying duties, was on a such a patrol in a Supermarine Spitfire fighter when on his own initiative, he pursued some German aircraft.
 He subsequently claimed to have destroyed a Heinkel He 111 medium bomber and a Messerschmitt Bf 110 heavy fighter.
 He was again grounded when he returned.

 He carried out many flight tests using both tethered and untethered flares launched from a Handley Page Hampden flying behind a Whitley bomber, in experiments to illuminate target aircraft at night.
 He also flew tests with a Douglas Havoc, dispensing flash flares.
 In April 1941, he was attached to No. 219 Squadron, operating Bristol Beaufighters from RAF Redhill, to experience night fighter tactics.
 His reports to the Air Ministry led to improvements to cannons on Beaufighters, and better training for radar operators.

-On 12 May 1941, he was posted as CO of No. 1422 Flight RAF of the RAE based at RAF Heston.
+On 12 May 1941, he was posted to command of No. 1422 Flight RAF of the RAE based at RAF Heston.
 There he carried out testing of the Turbinlite concept of an aerial searchlight mounted on a Havoc night fighter, in collaboration with Group Captain William Helmore and with aeronautical engineer L.E.
 Baynes, nicknamed "The Baron", for whom he had great admiration.
 The next experiments involved dropping coils of wire suspended from parachutes, intended to interfere with the operation of intruding aircraft.
 Clouston conducted another trial instigated by Helmore, involving radio control of a full-size motor launch boat from a high-flying aircraft, using a Douglas DB-7 Havoc.
 He was also involved in testing the Leigh Light, an aerial searchlight designed to illuminate submarines and surface vessels, and trialled on a Vickers Wellington.
 He was awarded a Bar to his AFC in January 1942.